fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 ##Usage

 You may try real working AutoAdmin CMS [here](http://palamarchuk.info/autoadmin/).
-In that "showroom" you'll find several good examples of interfaces with source PHP and SQL code.
+In this "showroom" you'll find several good examples of interfaces with source PHP and SQL code.

 ###Trivial interface
 ~~~